isc-projects/bind9/doc/notes/notes-9.16.18.rst

   the code detecting ``key-directory`` conflicts for zones using KASP incorrectly reported unique key directories as being reused.
 This has been fixed. :gl:`#2778`

-- A deadlock at startup was introduced when fixing :gl:`#1875` because when locking key files for reading and writing, "in-view" logic was not taken into account.
-This has been fixed.
-[GL #2783]